 - Release Date

 Made in the tradition of respectfully prosaic biographies, Mandela: Long Walk to Freedom concerns the inspiring subject matter of the late Nelson Mandela’s life through uninspired filmmaking.
 The South African revolutionary and President who ended the apartheid and earned the nickname “father of the nation”, Mandela’s life story proves too long and complicated for just one film.
-Director Justin Chadwick (The Other Boleyn Girl) and William Nicholson (Elizabeth: The Golden Age) adapt Mandela’s 700-page autobiography of the same name into a 139-minute film which marches in a hurry through its subject’s life, barely touching on significant moments or details for the sake of time.
+Director Justin Chadwick (The Other Boleyn Girl) and William Nicholson (Elizabeth: The Golden Age) adapt Mandela’s 700-page autobiography of the same name into a 139-minute film that marches in a hurry through its subject’s life, barely touching on significant moments or details for the sake of time.
 It’s a typical, classical approach to the historical biography on film, not unlike Richard Attenborough’s Gandhi (1982) or Lee Daniels’ The Butler, didactic and emotionally empty and arriving on the screen with forced moments of inspiration.
 Though the approach is undemanding and rather bland, the film benefits from Idris Elba’s powerful performance.

-Before Clint Eastwood released Invictus in 2009, a film which focuses on a single episode from Mandela’s life, that film’s star Morgan Freeman had worked with producer Anant Singh and several screenwriters to transform Mandela’s book into a suitable screen adaptation.
+Before Clint Eastwood released Invictus in 2009, a film that focuses on a single episode from Mandela’s life, that film’s star Morgan Freeman had worked with producer Anant Singh and several screenwriters to transform Mandela’s book into a suitable screen adaptation.
 Freeman wisely moved on to Eastwood’s picture, a thoughtful consideration of how Mandela brought the white Afrikaners and ruling blacks together through post-apartheid South Africa’s participation in the Rugby World Cup.
 Other films have tried (and failed) to bring Mandela’s story to the screen with equal measures of breadth and profundity: Danny Glover starred in the early HBO production Mandela (1987); Sidney Poitier starred opposite Michael Caine in 1997’s Mandela and de Klerk, about the relationship between Mandela and South Africa’s last apartheid president; Goodbye Bafana featured Dennis Haysbert and followed the friendship between Mandela and a prison guard (Joseph Fiennes); and two films have been made about his wife Winnie Mandela, the BBC’s TV movie Mrs. Mandela (2009, with Sophie Okonedo and David Harewood) and Winnie (2011, with Jennifer Hudson and Terrence Howard).

 As the film cuts abruptly between significant events in Mandela’s life, it’s difficult not to admire Elba’s fine performance.
-Elba doesn’t look much like Mandela, but he perfectly captures his voice and accent, and the actor’s signature swagger demonstrates the young Mandela’s confidence as a youthful ladies man, activist, and revolutionary.
+Elba doesn’t look much like Mandela, but he perfectly captures his voice and accent, and the actor’s signature swagger demonstrates the young Mandela’s confidence as a youthful ladies’ man, activist, and revolutionary.
 Elba, best seen on BBC’s cop drama Luther or HBO’s The Wire, hasn’t yet found a worthy exhibition for his significant presence on film.
 He’s usually reduced to playing one-note officers or military men (evidenced in Pacific Rim, Prometheus, or 28 Weeks Later).
 Although he brings a humanity to Mandela that keeps us with the haphazardly assembled material, he’s saddled with inconsistent old-age makeup.
 One scene in particular, when as a prisoner Mandela first looks upon his daughter Zindzi (Lindiwe Matshikiza), shows a shoddily wrinkled face and enormous makeup-enlarged head, but below this is Elba’s muscular and imposing frame—an odd juxtaposition to be sure.
 The illusion is far from complete.
 Harris also deserves note for her fiery performance, but the film doesn’t do Winnie’s discordant life justice by forgetting about her character for long stretches.